MDCP™

 Aerospace

-Major aerospace manufacturers — Following high-profile incidents, deterministic execution and liability closure have become strategic priorities.
+Deterministic execution and liability closure have become strategic priorities following high-profile incidents.
 AI certification faces challenges without reproducibility.

 Autonomous Vehicles